Last Updated on

 The Sign Posts to the Peruvian Amazon in Africa

-Six months before I was on a plane to Peru, I was traveling solo in the small, African country of Malawi.
+Six months before I was on a plane to Peru, I was backpacking in the small, African country of Malawi.
 One day sitting on the shores of Lake Malawi I happened to meet another traveler who was on his own spiritual journey of sorts.
 It is not uncommon to meet all types of characters while traveling, each with varying motives and their own personal ‘baggage’ for being on the road.
 This traveller’s story and vibe felt very different though.
 During the next few weeks around the lake, I would find him mediating for hours on end, completely unperturbed by anything.
 Cars honking, loud construction, and even my own direct talking to him – was met with silence and concentration when he was practicing mediation.
 When he ate food, he ate slowly with complete attention to the moment.
 When he walked, he walked slowly, each step with purpose and focus.
 Even the way he spoke, his calmness cut threw the air and created a feeling of stillness.
 I had never seen or felt anything like it.

 And I wanted it.